diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 Implementing GC support doesn't seem to require too much.
 First we have to provide the traverse function, we will see later that the same GC support functions appear for object types too, which has a [traverseproc](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L158:15) signature.

-If needed we have to provide a tp_clear function, which is of the [inquiry](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L148).
+If needed we have to provide a tp_clear function, which is of the [inquiry](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/object.h#L148) type.
-Going by the reference, the discriminator factor for needing a tp_clear function is the fact that the container we are garbage-collecting is mutable ( in which case we need on ) or not.
+Going by the reference, the discriminator factor for needing a tp_clear function is the fact that the container we are garbage-collecting is mutable ( in which case we need one ) or not.
-Nonetheless it seems a bit tricky to provide one and I advise you to read the [reference entry](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_traverse) on it if interested.
+Nonetheless, it seems a bit tricky to provide one and I advise you to read the [reference entry](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_traverse) on it if interested.

 The other [things](https://docs.python.org/3/c-api/gcsupport.html#supporting-cyclic-garbage-collection) we have to ensure are that, quoting the reference: